-If you are currently going through this process or you are planning on selling your business soon, contact Jeff Carnahan at email@example.com or Richard Ehrenreich at firstname.lastname@example.org as resources.
+If you are currently going through this process or you are planning on selling your business soon, contact EnviroForensics President, Jeff Carnahan at firstname.lastname@example.org or Managing Member and Principle Consultant/ Broker of Ehrenreich & Associates, LLC, Richard Ehrenreich at email@example.com as resources.
 We’d be more than happy to have a conversation with you about transaction preparation and environmental contamination.

 As seen in Cleaner & Launderer